 Causes of Michigan Distracted Driving Accidents

-Cell phones typically get the most attention when it comes to distracted driving accidents.
-Young drivers are more likely than older drivers to be involved in car crashes related to cell phones.
+Smartphones typically get the most attention when it comes to distracted driving accidents.
+Younger drivers are more likely than older drivers to be involved in car crashes related to cell phones.
 Approximately half of the drivers involved in cell phone-related crashes were under the age of 20.

 Although 18-year-olds were the worst, according to Michigan Live, older drivers are also commonly involved in cell phone-related crashes as well.
 An estimated one-third of drivers using a cell phone at the time of a car crash were between ages 30 and 40, while the oldest driver to be involved in a cell-phone related crash in Michigan was 97 years old.

-It comes as no surprise that the problem of cell phone use is not limited to the young, as Distraction.gov reports that, at any given time, an estimated 660,000 drivers throughout the U.S. are using their phones while behind the wheel.
+It comes as no surprise that the problem of cell phone use is not limited to young drivers, as Distraction.gov reports that, at any given time, an estimated 660,000 drivers throughout the U.S. are using their phones while behind the wheel.

-Of course, while cell phones are a major cause of distracted driving collisions, they are not the only cause of these types of accidents.
+Of course, while cell phone usage is a major cause of distracted driving collisions, they are not the only cause of these types of accidents.
 Other possible types of distracted driving accidents include:

 - Talking to or paying attention to passengers while driving instead of focusing on the road.
 This can be a major problem in situations where there are young children in the car that parents are focusing on or when groups of teens are driving together.

 - Adjusting the music or the vehicle controls.
-Drivers often look away when changing the CD or the song on their iPod, when adjusting the heat or air conditioning or when otherwise interacting with the controls in the car.
+Drivers often look away when changing the song on their devices, when adjusting the heat or air conditioning, or when otherwise interacting with the controls in the car.

-- Eating, drinking, smoking or putting on makeup.
-All of these behaviors not only result in taking the eyes off the road, but also necessitate taking at least one hand off of the wheel.
+- Eating, drinking, smoking, or putting on makeup.
+All of these behaviors not only result in taking the eyes off the road but also necessitate taking at least one hand off the wheel.